tanhanwei/ar-creature/README.md

 }
 ```
 As mentioned earlier, if you're using your 3D model and the model doesn't have any baked animation for different running speed, you can duplicate its walking **Animation Playback Controller** and change its speed to 200%.
 Then, reduce its duration in the actionLUT by 50%.

+## Debugging
+If you've encountered a problem when following this tutorial, you can download the finished project [here](https://drive.google.com/file/d/1g25pBdq8Rjvv8_eHQ62ra-KzykIuTJyT/view?usp=sharing) as a reference.

 ## Testing the AR Creature effect
 With the UI being configured, you can launch the effect by clicking **play** in Spark AR Studio or test it in your own mobile device.